 Over the past several years, both the U.S. and Canadian governments have mandated that all producers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for many decades.
-The R-22 and HCFC mandates are expected to have the HVAC industry move to a more earth friendly refrigerant with a technical code R410A.
+These refrigerants have been commonly used in air conditioners and heat pumps for the last several decades.
+These mandates are expected to have the HVAC industry move to a more earth friendly refrigerant with a technical code R410A.
 R410A has been proven to be safer for the environment.

 In late 2010 most air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 Such systems are more commonly called “dry charged units”.
-They can legally be sold and installed then your local HVAC contractor (such as D & K Heating Service Experts) can charge the unit with R22.
-R22 is still legal for AC repair or service for a short time longer.
+They can legally be sold and installed then your local HVAC contractor (such as D&K Home Services by Enercare) can charge the unit with R22.
+R22 is still legal for AC repair or service for a few more years.
 The intent for these Dry Charged Units is to give the greater Belleville area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
 However, these units also dodge the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

 Does it make sense to buy a Dry Charge Air Conditioning Unit?

-The answer to this question hinges on a number of things.
-The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
+It depends on a number of things.
+The number one thing to do is understand what types of HVAC equipment the heating and air conditioning industry offers and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Top reasons for buying an R-410A system

 Current R-410A systems provide benefits to Belleville homeowners that Dry Charge units do not.
-Some of the benefits include:
+A sample of the benefits include:

 - Greater energy efficiency for affordable in-home comfort